department-of-veterans-affairs/diffusion-marketplace/README.md

 2. `rails importer:import_answers` - imports the initial practice data the Diffusion Marketplace team collected via Survey Monkey, images and all~
 4. `rails visns:create_visns_and_transfer_data` - Creates new VISN records based on the data from the "practice_origin_lookup.json" file
 5. `rails va_facilities:create_or_update_va_facilities` - Creates or updates VA facility records based on the data from the "va_facilities.json" file
-6. `rails visns:create_visn_liaisons_and_transfer_data` - Creates new VISN liaison records based on the data from the "practice_origin_lookup.json" file
 7. `rails diffusion_history:all` - set up the initial diffusion history for the first five practices.
 Individual commands can be found here:  `lib/tasks/diffusion_history.rake`
 10. `rails inet_partner_practices:assign_inet_partner` - assigns the iNET practice partner to practices that have iNET as a partner
 12. `rails practice_origin_facilities:move_practice_initiating_facility` - moves practice initiating facilities to the practice_origin_facilities table